 Read more about waste management in the EU

 Problems with plastic recycling

 The main issues complicating plastic recycling are the quality and price of the recycled product, compared with their unrecycled counterpart.
 Plastic processors require large quantities of recycled plastic, manufactured to strictly controlled specifications and at a competitive price.

-However, since plastics are easily customised to the needs (functional or aesthetic) of each manufacturer, the diversity of the raw material complicates the recycling process, making it costly and affecting the quality of the end product.
-In consequence, the demand for recycled plastics accounts for only 6% of plastics demand in Europe.
+However, since plastics are easily customised to the needs - functional or esthetic - of each manufacturer, the diversity of the raw material complicates the recycling process, making it costly and affecting the quality of the end product.
+As a consequence, the demand for recycled plastics is growing rapidly, though in 2018 it accounted for only 6% of plastics demand in Europe.

-MEPs backed a European strategy for plastic in September, which calls for all plastic packaging waste to be recyclable by 2030.
+As part of the Green Deal, 55% of plastic packaging waste should be recycled by 2030.
 This would imply better design for recyclability, but MEPs believe measures to stimulate the market for recycled plastic are also needed.

 These measures could include: